 La Sorbonne University was since the 12th century the University of Paris, one of the oldest and best universities in Europe.
 La Sorbonne was founded in the 12th century.
-As the number of students skyrocketed, it was split into 13 separate universities.
-Some of them kept Sorbonne as part of their name.
+As the number of students skyrocketed, it was split into 13 separate universities in 1971.
+Some of them kept Sorbonne in their name.
 Many typically French Grandes Ecoles coexist with the universities.
 Some of them are very prestigious.
-There is an ongoing plan to rationalize this complex organization and to create world level universities merging universities and Grandes Ecoles.
+There is an ongoing plan to merge universities and Grandes Ecoles in order to create world level universities such as Paris-Saclay.
 Paris facts.

 Founded in the 12th century, La Sorbonne is one of the oldest and best universities in Europe.
 In 1971, in the aftermath of the May 68 Sorbonne riots, it was split into 13 universities, numbered from 1 to 13.
 A number of these universities retained the word Sorbonne as part of their name.

-During the Middle Ages, the Sorbonne was very famous.
+During the Middle Ages, La Sorbonne was very famous.
 It attracted students and professors of law, theology, medicine and philosophy from all over Europe.
-A few of the Colleges where they stayed are visible close to Pantheon and Luxembourg Gardens.
-Paris history.
+A few of the Colleges where they stayed are still existing with new functions close to Panthéon and Luxembourg Gardens.

-College des Bernardins, 18, rue de Poissy (map).
+Collège des Bernardins, 18, rue de Poissy (map).
 Today a cultural and education institution managed by the catholic diocese of Paris.
 Web site.

 Collège d'Harcourt, 44, Boulevard Saint-Michel (map).
 Today, the Lycée Saint-Louis, a top level high school.

 Cordeliers, 21, Rue Ecole de Médecine (map).
 Today part of the School of medecine.